 According to employment law analysis by Seyfarth Shaw, additional states including Colorado (SB 24-205, effective June 30, 2026) and Texas (TRAIGA, effective January 1, 2026) are following with their own AI hiring regulations.

-The bias question is equally urgent.
-The same Brookings Institution study cited above, published in April 2025, tested 554 resumes across 571 job descriptions using three different large language models.
-The results were stark: AI screeners preferred white-associated names in 85.1% of cases where racial disparity existed.
-Men's resumes were favored in 51.9% of cases with gender disparity, while women's were favored in just 11.1%.
+Bias is equally urgent.
+That same Brookings Institution study tested 554 resumes across 571 job descriptions using three different large language models.
+Results were stark: AI screeners preferred white-associated names in 85.1% of cases where racial disparity existed.
+Men’s resumes were favored in 51.9% of cases with gender disparity, while women’s were favored in just 11.1%.

-What does this mean for tool selection?
-Prioritize platforms that offer bias auditing, resume anonymization, SOC 2 certification, and transparent AI decision logs.
-Pin, for instance, never feeds names, gender, or protected characteristics to its AI at any stage and conducts regular third-party fairness audits.
-For a more detailed look at how to evaluate these safeguards, see our guide to reducing hiring bias with AI.
+For tool selection, prioritize platforms that offer bias auditing, resume anonymization, SOC 2 certification, and transparent AI decision logs.
+Pin never feeds names, gender, or protected characteristics to its AI at any stage and conducts regular third-party fairness audits.
+For a more detailed look at how to evaluate these safeguards, see our guide to AI bias safeguards in hiring.

 Compliance checklist for evaluating any AI screening tool: